-Note the “using” statements at the top of the program.
-These refer to the three assemblies which need to be included in every Trill program.
-There is no installation or configuration for these assemblies.
-This greatly facilitates deployment in datacenter apps.
+Note the “using” statement at the top of the program.
+This statement refers to the assemblies that need to be included in every Trill program.
+There is no installation or configuration for these assemblies, which facilitates deployment in datacenter apps.

 Through the rest of this guide, rather than presenting complete programs, we present code fragments, most of which are operations on Streamables.
+Refer to the QueryWritersGuide sample for a complete example.